wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 19 Moreover , Daniel the brave , who had raised up defences upon the banks of the river , likewise let his engines loose upon them , and shot into the camp of the king.

-20 And the men of Britain strove to scale the ramparts , and get into the stiong hold of Jackson ; but the husbandmen drove them back with great slaughter.
+20 And the men of Britain strove to scale the ramparts , and get into the strong hold of Jackson ; but the husbandmen drove them back with great slaughter.

 21 The fire and the smoke , and the deafning noise that sounded along the battlements , were tremendous for more than the space of two hours , when the dreadful roarings ceased , for the warriors of the king fled in confusion.